jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     tree: command not found

-if it is installed, the terminal_ shows
+if it is installed and there is something in the directory_, the terminal_ shows the relationships.
+If there is nothing in the directory_, the terminal_ shows

 .. code-block:: python

   .

   0 directories, 0 files

-if there is nothing in the directory_ or if there is something in the directory_, it shows the relationships.

 The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to go from one folder_ to another, because it shows the way I can go.
 If I know where I am it is easier to go where I want.